Location: 108 S. Thompson Ave.

 "Price Chopper conducts this golf tournament to support Excelsior Springs and we choose to be involved with Good Samaritan Center because of the services that Good Sam provides for the people of the area," said McKeever.

-GSC operates an outlet furniture store containing new furniture with minor "dings" that prohibit its being sold on a regular retail floor, unblemished furniture that has not sold in retail market, high quality gently used furniture, and a variety of decorating accessories.
+The retail thrift store also offers new furniture with minor "dings" that prohibit its being sold on a regular retail floor, unblemished furniture that has not sold in retail market, high quality gently used furniture, and a variety of decorating accessories.
 All proceeds go to GSC operating costs.

 In the beginning, the Good Samaritan began distributing clothing to clients on a limited basis from their original location on Broadway.
 A small room in the basement held four or five boxes of donated clothing that was given to people who needed a shirt or pair of pants to wear to work.
 It quickly became apparent that the demand for this was great.
 With the idea in mind of better serving their clients needs, the Good Samaritan Center began planning to open a second location dedicated to assisting people with clothing and basic household needs, such as clothing, pots, pans, bedding and blankets.